storj/docs/app/dcs/pricing/page.md

 {% youtube-embed videoId="9uhX0X3ZW2c" /%}

-The price for object storage is as low as $4.00 per TB per month with $7.00 per TB per month for egress.
+The price for object storage is as low as $4.00 per TB per month with $7.00 per TB for egress.

 The following table lists the types of metered services that appear in billing and usage user interfaces as well as invoices: